openshift-instruqt/instruqt/instruqt-tracks/using-the-cluster-deploying-python/02-02-deploying-using-the-web-console/assignment.md

 `Step 5b:` Finally, click the **Create** button, as shown in the figure above.
 This action will save the source code data and start the build process for the application.

-You will be presented wth the Topology overview page in the OpenShift web console while the build is in progress, as shown in the figure below.
+You will be presented with the Topology overview page in the OpenShift web console while the build is in progress, as shown in the figure below.

 ![Topology page](../assets/topology.png)